microsoft/GraphEngine/doc/TSL/tsl-basics.md

 ### Server/Proxy/Module

 We can bind a number of protocols to a server by defining a _server_ struct in TSL.
-For example, if we have already defined two protocols named protocolA and protocolB, then we can bind them to a server struct called _myServer_:
+For example, if we have defined two protocols named _protocolA_ and _protocolB_, then we can bind them to a server struct called _myServer_:

 ```C#